my-cumbria-logo, my-cumbria-logo Toggle navigation

 View the University’s Academic Engagement Policy.

-If you are moving from one course to another in the UK and your current Student Visa expires less than one month before the start of your new course, you will be expected to return home and make a new Student Visa entry clearance application from your home country.
+Important: If you are moving from one course to another and your current Student Visa expires less than a month before the start of your new course, you will need to return to your home country to apply for a new visa.

-How to renew your visa from in the UK
+How to Renew Your Visa in the UK

 Edit page